haowei-2014/ml-take-home-task/README.md

 **Claude Code** (Opus) for implementation, **ChatGPT** for planning the Part 2 experiment structure.
-I worked section by section rather than requesting a finished solution, and rejected output I could not read.
+I worked section by section rather than requesting a finished solution.
 Things the AI got wrong that I caught:

 1 **An overstated ceiling.** Rater 1 vs Rater 2, QWK=0.795.
 It is not a hard cap and now says "soft benchmark".